 NTSB Advisory to Operators of Civil Small Unmanned Aircraft Systems in the United States

 The use of small civil unmanned operating systems (sUAS) is growing rapidly, with changes happening on a nearly daily basis.
-In particular, the Federal Aviation Administration (FAA) and the Department of Transportation’s Office of the Secretary issued a new final rule on the operation and certification of small unmanned aircraft systems and the FAA recently issued a new “blanket Certificate of Waiver or Authorization (COA)” for commercial Section 333 and Public Aircraft operators.
+In particular, the Federal Aviation Administration (FAA) and the Department of Transportation’s Office of the Secretary issued a new final rule on the operation and certification of small unmanned aircraft systems and the FAA recently issued a new “blanket Certificate of Waiver or Authorization (COA)” for commercial Section 333 [now called Section 44807] and Public Aircraft operators.

 The new Part 107 rule, the FAA Blanket COA, and other FAA authorizations for UAS operation, direct UAS operators to provide expedited notification to the FAA in the event that any of a series of enumerated occurrences take place during the operation of a UAS.
 Included in these instructions are reminders that the FAA procedures “are not a substitute for separate accident/incident reporting required by the National Transportation Safety Board (NTSB) under 49 CFR §830.5.”
 By means of this Advisory, the NTSB reminds operators of any civil UAS, other than those operated for hobby or recreational purposes, of the NTSB’s accident and incident reporting requirements in Part 830 of title 49, Code of Federal Regulations.